marcleerink/point_query/docs/Geospatial Query Optimization.md

 ### Basic Algorithm

-Initially, one might consider a simple **linear search** through an unsorted list of points within the dataset.
-While straightforward, this method is inefficient for large datasets.
+Initially, I considered a simple **linear search** through an unsorted list of points within the dataset.
+This method is easy and straightforward but inefficient for large datasets.

 ### R-tree Index Algorithm